SurenMar/travel-breeze/README.md

 6. Go to `http://localhost:8000` and start exploring!
 7. To end the session, type `docker stop surenmardock/tb-image`.

-### Through Bash
-#### For Mac and Linux (Ubuntu) Users Only:
+### Via Auto Install Script (Mac + Ubuntu users only)
 1. Download the file `tb_install.sh` into a folder where you like the application to be.
 2. Make the script executable: `chmod +x tb_install.sh`.
 3. Run the file: `./tb_install.sh`.
 4. If you are missing any required programs, the script will notify you.
 Download these programs and re-run `tb_install.sh`.
 5. The script will download all libraries and framewords needed from the `requirements.txt` file
 6. Follow the steps provided once the script finishes.
 7. Type in the provided web address into your web browser and start exploring!
 8. To end the session, press `control` + `C`.

-#### For All Users:
+#### Manually:
 1. Download a ZIP file of **travel-breeze**.
 2. Unzip the file.
 3. The files will be in a folder called `travel-breeze-main`.
 4. Go into this file and ensure you have python and pip installed (installation steps vary depending on OS).
 5. Install the required libraries and frameworks from the `requirements.txt` file (installation steps vary depending on OS).
 6. Make `tb_run.sh` executable: `chmod +x tb_run.sh`.
 7. Run the executable and type in the provided web address into your web browser and start exploring!
 8. To end the session, press `control` + `C`.

 ## ✅ To-Do List